viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- The `premis.xml` file MUST contain a PREMIS object for the representation.
+- The `preservation.xml` file MUST contain a PREMIS object for the representation.
-- The `premis.xml` file MUST contain a PREMIS object for each media file in the `/data` directory.
+- The `preservation.xml` file MUST contain a PREMIS object for each media file in the `/data` directory.
 - Each PREMIS object MUST contain a unique identifier.
-- Each PREMIS object MUST contain a checksum (when applicable).
+- Each PREMIS object with the value set to `FILE` MUST contain a checksum.
-- The `premis.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the representation and the media files.
+- The `preservation.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the representation and the media files.